DavidAnson/markdownlint/doc/Rules.md

 ===============
 ```

-Be consistent with the style of header used in a document:
+Be consistent with the style of heading used in a document:

 ```markdown
 # ATX style H1